 How to Get a Part-Time Job This Summer

 If you’ve never created a resume before, we have you covered.
-Check out our first part-time job resume template
+Check out our first part-time job resume template on Fastweb

 .
 However, if you already have a resume, it’s very likely that you need to update it before you begin the job search.

 This is your chance to include any experience or achievements you’ve gained in the last year of school.
-It’s also your chance to completely revamp your resume if that’s your choice.
+It’s also your chance to completely change your resume if that’s your choice.
 Many resume formats today look more like a social media profile and really showcase a candidate’s creative side.
 A simple search online will show you a few examples.

 if you’ve never created one before.

 Finally, it’s time to brush up on your interview skills.
-Before the interview, make sure you do your research on the role, the industry and the company you’re interviewing with specifically.
+Before the interview, make sure you do your research on the role, the industry, and the company you’re interviewing with specifically.
 Write down any questions you may have for the interviewer.

 Also, check out common interview questions and answers